msuhanov/regf/Windows registry file format specification.md

 #### Log entries
 *Log entries* are stored starting from the beginning of the second sector.
 Each log entry is stored at an offset divisible by 512 bytes and has a variable size.

-The log entry has the following structure:
+A log entry has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---